 To this end, the Wema WebPay payment engine integrates ecommerce opportunities; Card Control facilitates vastly improved security through its flexibility; WemaMobile and WemaOnline address mobile app and online banking efficiencies, respectively; and the USSD banking service, *945#, allows for more streamlined and speedy payments.

 Numerous adjacent services have been formed and unveiled to align with the aforementioned portfolio – including the facilitation of more seamless international transactions – and all exist under the overarching banner: ‘With You.
 All the Way’.

-Inevitably, given the rise of digitisation, much of Wema’s current unveilings and market analyses of late have revolved around capitalising on consumers’ online and mobile preferences; and this has led most aptly to the launch of ALAT.
+Inevitably, given the rise of digitisation, much of the current unveilings and market analyses of late have at Wema Bank revolved around capitalising on consumers’ online and mobile preferences; and this has led most aptly to the launch of ALAT.

 Oloketuyi explains: “ALAT is Nigeria’s first fully digital bank that allows everything customers would do in a bank to be done from their personal digital devices.
 Account opening can be done on the digital bank via the app which is on Google Play and App Store, or on the web (alat.ng).
 Every Nigerian of banking age is expected to have a Bank Verification Number (BVN); and this is required to open the ALAT account.

 “With ALAT, we have been able to reduce cost-to-serve to the barest minimum, allowing us to offer as high as 10 percent interest to ALAT customers who commit to saving diligently.”

 Not only does this give customers a value-add service, but it also instils loyalty.
 With the millennial age range the most fickle, when it comes to bank choices, the need to remain relevant and attractive as a provider has never been more prevalent, and Wema’s stance on the digital front places the Company on the front foot as the bank of choice.